Leona Theron

 Leona Valerie Theron (born 7 November 1966) is a judge of the Constitutional Court of South Africa.
 Before her elevation in July 2017, she served in the Supreme Court of Appeal between December 2010 and June 2017.
-She is the first female Coloured judge to serve in the Constitutional Court.
+She is the first Coloured judge to serve in the Constitutional Court.

 Born in Durban, Theron was admitted as an advocate of the High Court of South Africa in December 1990.
 When she was appointed to the KwaZulu-Natal High Court in October 1999, she was the youngest judge in the country.
 She was first interviewed for appointment to the Constitutional Court for in December 2008; President Jacob Zuma appointed her in 2017 after the retirement of Justice Johann van der Westhuizen.

 Early life and education

 Theron was born on 7 November 1966 in Durban.
 She grew up in a low-income family in Wentworth, which was designated as a Coloured area under apartheid.
 Although she was considered Coloured, one of her grandmothers was Zulu from Umlazi.

 She matriculated from Sparks Estate Senior Secondary School in Sydenham and went on to the University of Natal, where she completed a BA in 1987 and an LLB in 1989.
 During her studies, she worked as an articled clerk at Dawson & Partners in Durban and as a part-time cashier at OK Bazaars in Umhlanga Rocks; in 1989, she also spent several months as an adjunct lecturer at Mangosuthu Technikon.

 Later in 1989, Theron moved to Washington, D. C. to attend Georgetown University Law Center on a Fulbright Scholarship.
 She graduated with an LLM in 1990.
 During that year, she worked for six months as a special assistant to the director of the International Labour Organisation, and she split the summer of 1990 between associateships at the Occupational Safety and Health Law Center and at Reich, Adell & Crost, both in Washington, D. C.